jakewhitton/notes/12/2_AP Government and Politics/2_Civil Rights and Liberties/master.md

     - **Strict scrutiny** = policy or actions discriminating based on race are inherently difficult to justify--only okay if it serves a "compelling public interest"
     - **Mid-level review** = policy or actions discriminating based on gender are only okay if they "bear a substantial relationship to an important legislative purpose"
     - **Rational Basis Test** = any other policy or action that discriminates based on other criterion must be *reasonable* and bear a "rational relationship to a legitimate governmental interest"

+### Voting Rights
+    - Many obstacles to sufferage
+        * Literacy tests
+        * Racially discriminitory laws(Jim Crowe)
+        * Poll taxes
+    - 24th Amendment outlaws mentioned obstacles
+    - **Voting Rights Act of 1965** = makes voter disenfranchisement illegal

+### Education Rights
+    - *Brown v Board of Education*
+        * Was a consolidated case
+            + Composed of many people suing simultaneously but given the alias *Brown v Board of Education* for simplicity
+        * Overruled *Plessy v Furgeson* and "seperate but equal" laws
+        * "Seperate but equal is *inherently* unequal"
+        * No real legal basis for decision--based upon social science and the like